Maria Bailey announces she will not stand for re-election

 Former Fine Gael TD Maria Bailey has said she will not be standing for re-election in the Dún Laoghaire constituency as an Independent.

-Ms Bailey was deselected by Fine Gael last year after taking a personal injuries claim against the Dean Hotel where she fell from a swing.
+Ms Bailey was deselected by Fine Gael last year after major controversy over her decision to take a personal injuries claim against the Dean Hotel, where she fell from a swing.

 In a statement on Wednesday, Ms Bailey said she was ending her time as a public representative “with great sadness”.
 She spent 12 years as a local councillor and four as a TD.